claCase/ScoreMatching/README.md

-Non official implementation of [sliced score matching and denoising score matching](https://arxiv.org/abs/1907.05600) in TensorFlow v2.
+Non-official implementation of [sliced score matching and de-noising score matching](https://arxiv.org/abs/1907.05600) in TensorFlow v2.
 The basic idea of score matching is to estimate the gradient field of an un-normalized energy function to match the true gradient field of the normalized data generating density function.
 The gradient near sampled points should be close to zero to indicate high probability of sampling.
-# Scliced Score Matching
+# Sliced Score Matching
 The loss function takes the following form:
 ```math
 \mathcal{L}(\theta) = \mathbb{E}_{\mathbb{P}(x)} [ Tr(\nabla_{x}\bf{s}_{\theta}(x)) + \frac{1}{2} \| \bf{s}_{\theta}(x) \|^{2}_{2} ]